2014 Outlook on Health Care Providers

-What is the key issue facing the health care provider sector in 2013?
+What is the biggest challenge facing the provider sector in the coming year?

-What are high-performing companies doing to foster innovation and growth?
+What are some steps companies can take to foster innovation and/or growth?

 Innovation in health care can take many forms.
 From the perspective of scientific and medical innovation, the industry is constantly reinventing itself.
 Many developments cross life sciences and care delivery; for example, we have made great progress in understanding the human genome and tailoring treatments to individuals.
 In addition, some exciting medical advancements are taking place at the intersection of information technology and medical technology, such as using 3D printing to help in preparing tissues for transplants.
 Change will be rapid and, in some areas, disruptive to established care models.

 The use of IT and big data to gain insights we didn’t have before is an active industry trend.
 Providers can leverage information gathered from a variety of sources to determine the clinical value of specific treatments and how to make them better.
 Some models even allow us to get answers to questions we haven’t even known to ask.

 Another type of innovation is taking place – albeit slowly – in the adoption of new physician incentive models to support the health care industry’s transformation from a focus on volume to value (i.e., I get paid because I have good clinical outcomes and the population I’m responsible for is happy and healthy).
 How do we incentivize physicians to provide value without waste and inefficiency?
 Innovation in this space will be critical to differentiating health systems and positioning them for the future, but we need to get better at using new incentives, business models and analytics to help make the transition.

 As used in this document, “Deloitte” means Deloitte LLP (and its subsidiaries).
 Please see www.deloitte.com/us/about for a detailed description of the legal structure of Deloitte LLP and its subsidiaries.
 Certain services may not be available to attest clients under the rules and regulations of public accounting.